hivtools/hint/docs/GenericChart.md

 When the app is first loaded, Generic Chart metadata is fetched from the endpoint, and is stored for the duration of the front end app.
-It is stored in GenericChart state.
+It is stored in `genericChart` state.
 This metadata consists of a dictionary of chart ids, with configuration for each, which instructs the component how to display the chart, including what data sources to use, what filters to apply, and a [JSONata](https://jsonata.org/) template describing the plotly configuration to use.
 See [below](#chart-config-jsonata) for further details.